Workload Management overview

 Workload management concepts

-The following concepts and features are important to understand before using workload management:
+Review the following key concepts and features before using workload management:

 A workload pool is a logical container that allows prioritization of workloads in the pool.
 Splunk Cloud Platform provides three pre-defined workload pools for searches.
 Each pool is allocated a percentage of CPU and memory resources: